vsch/MissingInActions/README.md

 Adds missing editor actions for end of word navigation but that is just the beginning:

+* Automatic Selection stack, stores last 5 selections by default.
+Recall last selection or any previous selection from a list.
 * Enable Auto Indent Lines after move line/selection up or down actions to have them indented automatically.
 * Use Smart Paste to eliminate case change and prefix edits when pasting identifiers.
 MIA will